invadelabs/drewwiki/ServerSetupCentOS7.md

 Provisioning VMs with Foreman
 =============================

-If I didn't already have a dhcp server on the network and left enable-dhcp on foreman-install, when going to create a new host it would automatically PXE boot and install.
-This worked well until my foreman dhcp and router dhcp servers started clashing.
-I didn't want to think of fancy ways to firewall off dhcp traffic or vlan my lab from the home network.
+If there wasn't already a dhcp server on the network and enable-dhcp was on during foreman-install; when going to create a new host it would automatically PXE boot and install.
+This worked well until foreman dhcp and our router dhcp servers started clashing.
+We didn't want to think of fancy ways to firewall off dhcp traffic or vlan the lab from the home network.

 Provision KVM without DHCP